 Thank goodness Black photographers and creatives took this issue into their own hands and created spaces to house real, elegant, relevant, every day, ‘make me wanna’ buy some of your stuff’ images of us.
-Cause yeah, Black folk pose in the street, drink tea, dig our feet in the sand, hug our Daddies, eat ice cream, walk our dogs, smoke cigarettes (I mean really…stop that), hang out with our friends, type on our laptops, open Christmas presents, and look gazingly into the sun, too.
+Cause yeah, Black folk pose in the street, drink tea, dig our toes in the sand, hug our Daddies, eat ice cream, walk our dogs, smoke cigarettes (I mean really…stop that), hang out with our friends, type on our laptops, open Christmas presents, and look gazingly into the sun, too.

 These sites feature images that honor the way we see ourselves, through our own gaze, instead of relying on the perspective of ‘other’.

 Larger, more popular sites finally caught a clue and expanded their offerings, giving us even more options to choose from.
 Some of their images are still questionable, but hey…baby steps, I guess.